GaryAsher/challenge-run-site/_games/tiny-rogues.md

   - slug: damageless
     label: "Damageless"
     description: |
-      • Damage is any loss of your character's current health, regardless of source.
+      ●  Damage is any loss of your character's current health, regardless of source.

-      • Current health for Tiny Rogues are: Red Hearts and Soul Hearts.
+      ●  Current health for Tiny Rogues are: Red Hearts and Soul Hearts.

-      • Changes to maximum health are not damage, even if they also change current health.
+      ●  Changes to maximum health are not damage, even if they also change current health.
   - slug: hitless
     label: "Hitless"
     description: |
       ●  Hits are any enemy attack that remove any of the top-left health/armor/evade resources.

       ●  Player-initiated actions that cause damage are NOT hits. (e.g: Opening a door/chest/altar that requires a heart instead of a key).

-      "**Exceptions**"
+      ## Exceptions

       ●  That one enemy in Shadow Planes that teleports you to a previous place you were standing is not a hit (it seems unavoidable).
   - slug: no-hit-no-damage
     label: "No-Hit / No-Damage"
     description: |